-In addition to services provided by the Health and Counseling Centers, all currently enrolled degree-seeking Caltech students are enrolled in a comprehensive medical insurance plan.
-This plan covers (with a small deductible) hospital and surgical costs, as well as costs of outpatient treatment for injury, illness, and psychotherapy, when students use providers covered by the plan.
-Benefits continue during the entire time a student is in residence at Caltech.
+In addition to services provided by the Health and Counseling centers, all currently enrolled degree-seeking Caltech students are enrolled in a comprehensive medical insurance plan through Caltech.
+Students have the option to waive Caltech's medical coverage provided they show proof of other adequate coverage.
+The Caltech student health plan covers (with deductible and copay) hospital and surgical costs, as well as the cost of outpatient treatment for injury, illness, and psychotherapy.
+Students may continue coverage under the Caltech student health plan during the entire time they are enrolled as degree-seeking Caltech students.